sequenceiq/slider/src/site/markdown/releasing.md

 **Step #9: deploy Hoya against a live cluster

 1. Expand the .tar.gz file
-1. Use it to create, flex, freeze then thaw a Hoya applicatin on a remote YARN cluster
+1. Use it to create, flex, freeze then thaw a Hoya application on a remote YARN cluster
 1. Do this for both HBase and Accumulo

 **Step #10:** Create a a one-line plain text release note for commits and tags